 In compliance with the Affordable Care Act, certain prescribed drugs, as indicated below, are covered at 100%, not subject to the deductible, if certain conditions are met.
 Certain dosage and other restrictions apply.
-If conditions are not met, generic drugs are subject to the applicable copay or deductible.
+If conditions are not met and generic drugs are subject to the applicable copay or deductible.

-Criteria Aspirin (to prevent cardiovascular disease) Generic OTC with prescription Adults (age 50 - 59) Aspirin (for preeclampsia) Generic OTC with prescription 81 mg Females age 12 to 59 Bowel preps Generic and Single source brands prescription drugsAdults (age 45 to 74) Contraceptive methods for women Generic and single source brands barrier methods (diaphragm and cervical cap) Generic and single source brands hormonal contraceptives Generic and single source brands emergency contraceptives Prescribed OTC generic contraceptives (except condoms or other men's contraceptives) Fluoride (oral formulations) > Brand and generic prescription drugs> Children 6 months of age through 5 years of age Folic acid Generic OTC (with prescription) and generic prescription drugs Women through age 55 Smoking cessation OTC (with prescription) and prescription drugsAdults age 18 and over Vitamin D Generic OTC (with prescription) and generic prescription drugs Adults age 65 and over Tamoxifen and Raloxifene for breast cancer prevention Generic prescription drugs Women ages 35 and over for primary prevention only (physician or member must request no copay) Preexposure Prophylaxis Effective 1/1/2021 prescription Truvada 200mg-300mg Preventative use only Quantity limit (1 tab/day) Brand until generic becomes available Statins > Generic low-to-moderate-dose statins for members ages 40 to 75
+Criteria Contraceptive methods for women Generic and single source brands barrier methods (diaphragm and cervical cap) Generic and single source brands hormonal contraceptives Generic and single source brands emergency contraceptives Prescribed OTC generic contraceptives Fluoride (oral formulations) Brand and generic single ingredient prescription drugs Children 5 years of age and younger Folic acid Generic OTC (with prescription) and generic prescription drugs Women through age 55 Smoking cessation OTC (with prescription) and prescription drugs Adults age 18 and over Tamoxifen and Raloxifene for breast Generic prescription drugs cancer prevention Women ages 35 and over for primary prevention only (physician or member must request no copay) Preexposure Prophylaxis Generic Truvada (Emtricitabine/tenofovir disoproxil fumarate 200mg-300mg with prescription) Preventative use only Quantity limit (1 tab/day) Statins Generic low-to-moderate-dose statins for members ages 40 to 75